Friday, January 31, 2025

 Gaia

-Gaia is a decent little eco-horror film from South Africa that is notable for a) some truly gorgeous shots of the local jungle and b) featuring monsters that look like escaped The Last Of Us fungus people.
-The filmmakers protest they'd never even heard of the games until they were in the middle of production, and that they were inspired by the same Cordyceps footage from Planet Earth that inspired that game's designers.
+Gaia is a decent little eco-horror film from South Africa that is notable for a) some truly gorgeous shots of the local jungle and b) featuring monsters that look like escaped from the sets of The Last Of Us.
+The filmmakers protest they'd never even heard of the games until they were in the middle of production and that they were inspired by the same Cordyceps footage from Planet Earth that inspired that game's designers; Which is perfectly reasonable, except that they then gave the fungus zombies in their movie the same clicking noises as in the games.

 Can't be that big a surprise, the guy was clearly terrible at his job.